iopsystems/workloads/README.md

-# benchmarks
+# workloads

-A collection of benchmark tools written at [IOP Systems](https://iop.systems)
+A collection of workload tools written at [IOP Systems](https://iop.systems)